On Howland time-independent formulation of CP-divisible quantum evolutions: Periodically controlled open quantum systems

+Formula \eqref{eq:AdiabaticChangeOfH} then implies, that all Bohr frequencies again are slowly-varying, i.e.~$\Delta \omega_t \simeq \lambda^2 \dot{\omega}_{\lambda^2 t} \Delta t$.
 It follows from \eqref{eq:AdSkomegaRelations} that at any moment of time the Hamiltonian part commutes with the dissipative one.
-The WCL procedure assures that if $H_t$ is periodic, matrices $S_{k\omega_t}$ are periodic and the whole Lindbladian in \eqref{eq:AdFloquet} is also periodic.
+The WCL procedure assures that if $H_t$ is then additionally assumed \emph{periodic}, matrices $S_{k\omega_t}$ are periodic and the whole Lindbladian in \eqref{eq:AdFloquet} is also periodic.